 The promise of a blazing fire, plush velvet couches, end-to-end Persian rugs, and classic spirits draw a hearty crowd—including celebrities and fashionistas— to this chic LES hotel’s Lobby Bar and Lounge.
 Though the hotel is very hush-hush when it comes to their VIP guests, the legendary haute hangout is one with enough after-hour tales to fill a novel.
 Jennifer Lopez, Gigi Hadid, Paul McCartney, Kristen Stewart, Blake Lively, and Ashley Olsen are all known to raise a glass here.
 If you plan on stopping by, know that seats around the sandstone fireplace fill up fast, but you can always grab a spot at the bar or on a church pew.

-The Lanesborough, a St. Regis Hotel, London, England
+The Lanesborough, London, England

 With its grandiose mix of chintz, crystal, and Easter-egg hues, Hyde Park’s Regency-style Lanesborough is the portrait of an English grande dame.
 Beyond style, the spot has a lot to offer high-profile guests—say, like Leonardo DiCaprio, Madonna, and Kanye West; namely, London’s largest hotel penthouse—a show-stopping 10,225-square-foot suite that goes for £25,000 a night and comes with a private entrance monitored by security cameras.
 While you might not see celebs roaming the halls, you could still catch them at dinner.
 At Michelin-starred Céleste— an elegant dining room outfitted with marble busts, Federal-style mirrors, and antique lanterns— upscale Franco-British dishes (duck breast confit with figs and chestnuts; lobster with lemon-curry velouté) are presented just as beautifully as the interiors.